Yale-EEB723/syllabus/README.md

 genes when you know what they look like.
 - *Ab initio* methods work less well alone in poorly studied species without good existing gene models to server as training datasets.
 Additional evidence, like RNAseq, greatly improves outcome in these projects.

+Annotation Edit Distance (AED)
+- A measure the distance between intron and exon coordinates of two annotations for the same gene, where 0 is identical and 1 is completely different
+- This distance indicate incongruence between annotation methods and is interpreted as uncertainty about an annotation
+- Genes with higher AED tend to
+	- Have fewer PFAM domains
+	- Change more in subsequent annotations that include additional information
+	- Have less evidence of orthologs in closely related species

+MAKER is now part of the GMOD family of genomic tools - http://gmod.org/wiki/Main_Page

+Ian notes that `conda install -c bioconda maker` works well for installation

 A detailed guide on how to use MAKER - https://gist.github.com/darencard/bb1001ac1532dd4225b030cf0cd61ce2
+- Identify and mask repeats
+- Build gene models based on RNAseq data and homology to genes of related species
+- Train *ab initio* programs based on these evidence-based models
+- Rerun MAKER with *ab initio* prediction
+- Rerun MAKER again to refine everything

 Mapping
 - Mapping is a general task that comes up in many types of genomic analyses.